- My dishwasher does not drain the water out.

 - Wait approximately 30 minutes for heating element to cool down.

 - Open the door and remove the lower rack.
-Scrape the plastic off with a non-metallic object such as a wooden spoon.
+Scrape the plastic off with a non-metallic object such as a wooden

 - Use caution when scraping.